 Whether you’re jetting off to Goa or enduring a trio of long-haul flights home from down under, it’s worth knowing how to minimise exhaustion and max out your comfort levels travelling long-haul.
 My 32-hour journey home from Melbourne, which included three nine-hour flights, was hellish at best – but it got me thinking about what exactly an economy traveller can do to make sure their bargain-basement flight doesn’t leave them in zombie mode.

-So here we go – a few crucial things to think about when you’re booking your next big journey.
+What can you do to make life as easy on yourself as possible?
+Here a few crucial things to think about when you’re booking your next big journey.

 1. Check out the best time to fly